hackclub/some-assembly-required/guide/cpu/communicating.md

 </p>
 <br />

 For example, let's take a steering wheel.
 A steering wheel makes driving simple - you just turn left and right, and the amount you turn maps to how much your tires turn.
-But, what’s happening underneath?
+But, what's happening underneath?
 The steering wheel is an abstraction layer on top of rods, levers, and whatever else is happening inside that car, simplifying the act of turning for you.
 Or something like that.
 I clearly don't know anything about cars.

 In our case, assembly is the steering wheel, and the rods, levers, and other hidden stuff is our machine code.